wp-plugins/linkedin-oauth/readme.txt

 * Change of fullprofile request for basicprofile request on the URL call to Linkedin as per new linkedin API rules
 * Deleted some image convertion function that didn't work in certain servers
 * It will not show the button until you enter at least id and secret keys

+= 0.1.3 =
+*Release Date - 16 Jun, 2015*

+*Added .pot file for translations and Spanish language for admin, also Spanish text button